apereo/cas/developer/Contributor-Guidelines.md

 who catch bugs, make performance improvements and help with documentation.
 Every contribution is meaningful, so thank you for participating.
 That being said, here are a few guidelines that we ask you to follow so we can successfully address your patch.

+<div class="alert alert-info"><strong>Remember</strong><p>If you have already identified an enhancement or a bug, it is <strong>STRONGLY</strong> recommended that you simply submit a pull request to address the case.
+There is no need for special ceremony to create separate issues.
+The pull request <strong>IS</strong> the issue and it will be tracked and tagged as such.</p></div>

 ## Be Not Afraid

 The goal of this guide is to, very simply put, help you learn how to catch fish.